BinarCode/laravel-restify/UPGRADING.md

 `__invoke()` without also declaring `: Serializer` fatals with `Declaration ... must be compatible with RegisterController::__invoke(): Serializer`.
 Add the return type to any override.

+### `canRun()` is enforced over REST, including standalone actions and index-route getters

+`canRun(...)` used to run only for MCP action/getter tools; REST silently ignored it.
+It is now checked for every action/getter shape - show, standalone, and index (batched or a single `repositories: 'all'`/id list) - over both REST and MCP.

+Standalone actions and index-route getters have no single model to check `canRun` against, so they now receive `null` there too.
+A closure typed with a non-nullable model
+- `fn (Request $request, Post $post): bool => ...` - TypeErrors when called with `null`.
+Type the parameter nullable: `fn (Request $request, ?Post $post): bool => ...`.